 Willie’s Warriors elevates the leadership of Black women across the Chicago region, creating a pipeline and network of Black women leaders committed to equity and justice in Chicago.

 The Willie’s Warriors curriculum focuses on systems change, economic empowerment, communications and building alliances across movements and communities.
-Warriors will have the opportunity to learn from experts as well as each other, gaining a deeper sense of themselves as leaders and how to sustain themselves while moving their communities forward.
+Warriors have the opportunity to learn from experts and each other, gaining a deeper sense of themselves as leaders and how to sustain themselves while moving their communities forward.

 Willie’s Warriors is open to Black women from all sectors and industries interested in nurturing their leadership and relationships with other Black women leaders in the Chicago region.